keerthanam12/Link-Shortener/README.md

 # 🔗 Project Description
 Link Shortener project is a web application that enables users to convert long URLs into shorter, more manageable links.
 It offers a range of features including custom aliases, analytics tracking, and the ability to set expiration dates for shortened URLs.
-Additionally, the application provides a RESTful API for programmatic URL shortening and analytics retrieval.
-This tool is ideal for simplifying URL sharing and tracking link performance.

 ## 🖥️ Tech Stack